 Technology and Business Drivers for Trust

 By being a 325 old institution, we learned that a strong Group Strategy should be continuously adapting to new challenges and be supported by strong implementation.
 Large organizations are composed of employees, stakeholders, physical locations, technology infrastructure, third-party providers, etc. However, institutional changes affect an organization by directly impacting two or more and indirectly all of these components.
-For this reason, in order to effectively implement a security and technology strategy in a large organization, executives should account for often disjointed nature of the technology infrastructure, locations, and have a holistic approach to better implement and adapt to changes.
+For this reason, in order to effectively implement a strategy in a large organization, the organization should account for often disjointed nature of the technology infrastructure, locations, and diverse employees on business units within the organization, and have a holistic approach to better implement and adapt to changes.

 It is time to adopt institutional changes that both fit technology and business units.
-By embracing operational changes and new technology, we will be able to innovate across the organization and reduce communication gaps between technical and non-technical employees.
+By embracing operational changes, new technology will be able to innovate across the organization and reduce communication gaps between technical and non-technical employees..

 Meeting the Needs of an Enterprise

 Teams should focus on is creating a comprehensive and robust technology strategy that takes into account the company’s specific infrastructure, talent pool, and security risks it faces.
 The strategy is not about innovating as fast as possible, but rather to always innovate while remaining secure.
 This strategy should also include effective recovery and business continuity strategies in the case of a data breach or security incident.
 The strategy should support the overall business objectives.
 Many companies find it a better investment to fund preventative measures rather than attempt to recover losses.